hippietrail/RetroGhidra/README.md

 - Tandy TRS-80: /CMD command file loader

 # In progress
-- Amstrad CPC .SNA snapshot format - 64K snapshots might be usable
+- Amstrad CPC .SNA snapshot format - some 64K snapshots might be usable
 - Atari ST: Executable format loader - identifies but does not load yet
 - Commodore 64: .CRT cartridge loader - identifies but does not load yet
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - Commodore VIC-20: .PRG cartridge loader - identifies but does not load yet
+- CP/M .CMD command file loader
 - Sharp X68000: .X and .Z executable formats - identifies but does not load yet
 - Sinclair QL: Executable format loader - identifies but does not load yet